tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 But don't worry, we won't spend all day here!
 We only need a 60-second blitz worth of it.

 It might come as a surprise to you that, in spite of being the most populous type of biological entity, viruses are considered to be neither alive nor dead!
+This is because viruses by themselves cannot replicated (read: grow), they cannot derive their own energy (read: food).

+However, once they come into contact with a host cell, that is when they exhibit all these properties.
+It might have probably occured to you that viruses are like parasites in nature, and you wouldn't be wrong!

 The basic components of a virus (when the individual virus particle is outside a cell, roaming about in the world, it is called a *virion*, an unemployed virus) are simple to understand.